SonamYeshe/walker/README.md

 ```
 $ roslaunch walker walker.launch
 ```
 Now place the obstacles or turtlebot in the gazebo as you want, to see the roomba function that the robot will avoid all the obstacles.
+Note that the facade of the shelf won't work for my design right now. try to use the back side of it.

 ## Bagfiles
 The bagfile is recorded by the command in the walker.launchfile, the default setting is false.
 If you want to record again, append "record_except_camera:=true" after roslaunch command line.

-To see the bag file info,
+To see the bag file info, open a new terminal,
 ```
 $ roscd walker/
 $ rosbag info results/record_except_camera_topics_2017-11-21-12-22-50.bag